amrit-pati/Akamai_API_scripts/README.md

 c.
 You need to have your edgegrid file set up as below

-   Have a section [default] where you need to have your credentials from the account Switch Key
+   Have a section [default] where you need to have your credentials for account switching.

    Have a section for purge as [purge], where you will have your purge credentials